 - In Agents of S.H.I.E.L.D., Jemma Simmons' apartment during her infiltration of HYDRA is so bare that Coulson decides to risk her cover to buy her groceries.

 - The Big Bang Theory.
 In a flashback to when Leonard became Sheldon's roommate, it's shown that the living room is furnished with just a couple of lawn chairs and a TV.
 Due to Sheldon's aversion to change, it's a battle just to get him to accept replacing the chairs with the iconic couch.

 - Community: Overlapping with Feng Schwing, Jeff's apartment is a classic rich man's tasteful bachelor pad, to the point that it looks like it came straight out of a magazine.
 That means it's rather dull and boring, with almost everything colored some shade of gray.
-When he hosts a party, Annie comes over early to "help decorate," and within five minutes has filled with place with colorful pillows, curtains, and overall made it look like the well-loved home of a married couple.
+When he hosts a party, Annie comes over early to "help decorate," and within five minutes has filled the place with colorful pillows, curtains, and overall made it look like the well-loved home of a married couple.

 - Due South: Lampshaded repeatedly.
 Constable Fraser's apartment is not only in a run-down apartment building in a bad neighborhood (Detective Vecchio claims that drug dealers are afraid to go there), but it is also very sparsely furnished.
 In one episode, where Fraser is suffering from Easy Amnesia, he sees his apartment and wonders if he was living like that as punishment for something he had done.

-- Graceland: Subverted with Jakes - the modest apartment he buys in the second season has a very nicely-furnished room for his son because he's hoping his son will visit him.
+- Graceland: Subverted with Jakes - the modest apartment he buys in the second season has a very nicely furnished room for his son because he's hoping his son will visit him.
 After he finds out that his ex has taken away his custody, he smashes the room's contents to bits.

 - Home Improvement: One episode has Tim design the ultimate male bathroom.
 The toilet unfolds into a recliner, there is a fridge and a large TV for sporting events...
 All good for a single person to live in, of course, but there's no way two people could live in it.